Filing an Application for Revision on your Property Assessment

-Can you appeal your assessment?
+Can you file an application for revision on your assessment?

-To whom do you appeal?
+To whom do you file an application for revision?

-How do you file an appeal?
+How do you file an application for revision?

 Yes.
 They are still due on or before the due date.
-If you are successful with your appeal and your assessment is reduced, you will get a refund of your overpaid taxes plus interest.
+If you are successful with your application and your assessment is reduced, you will get a refund of your overpaid taxes plus interest.